In this post, I will focus on the investment banking career path and how an aspirant can build a successful career.

 It is a very senior post in the investment banking domain and can be achieved only after 15-20 years of experience in the field.

-An MD is usually responsible for getting more business and converting potential clients into actual deals.
+Managing directors are responsible for getting more business and converting potential clients into actual deals.

 Investment Banking Career Path